About the Holiday

 To make the cape

-- Holding the black felt horizontally, cut a piece about 4/5 as tall as the box
+- Holding the black felt or paper horizontally, cut a piece about 4/5 as tall as the box

-- Holding the red felt horizontally, cut a piece of red felt so that there will be a ½-inch border of black along the top and sides
+- Holding the red felt or paper horizontally, cut a piece of red felt so that there will be a ½-inch border of black along the top and sides

-- With the fabric glue attach the red felt to the black felt, let dry
+- With the fabric glue attach the red felt to the black felt.
+Use craft glue on paper.
+Let dry

-- With the hot glue gun, fabric glue, or double stick tape, attach the felt to the back of the box
+- With the hot glue gun, fabric glue, craft glue, or double stick tape, attach the felt or paper to the back of the box

-- Fold the felt around the sides of the box and attach along the bottom with tape or glue
+- Fold the felt or paper around the sides of the box and attach along the bottom edge with tape or glue

-- Fold the top of the felt back to make the collar
+- Fold the top of the felt or paper back to make the collar

-- Attach the bottom portion of the felt to the box near the front with the tape or glue.
+- Attach the bottom portion of the collar to the box near the front edge with the tape or glue.

 Fill with your favorite treat!